Visual Enhanced Depth Scaling for Multimodal Latent Reasoning: Method

-where $\lambda$ is a hyperparameter balancing the primary task and the auxiliary reconstruction objective.
+where $\mathcal{L}_{\text{CE}}$ is the standard cross-entropy loss over the language modeling task, where $\lambda$ is a hyperparameter balancing the primary task and the auxiliary reconstruction objective.
 During inference, only the LLM component is active, and the visual play module is disabled, ensuring no additional computational overhead at test time.